nickylogan/Huddlr/README.md

         return result;
     }
 ```
-This part stores each slice of file
+This part stores each slice of file.
 ```js
  this.storeFileSlice = (data) => {
         if (!files[data.name]) {